 |Business, Economics and Land Use

-|Introduction to Livestock Production Systems *
+|Introduction to Livestock Production and Science *

 * Also available partially or entirely through the medium of Welsh

-Your BSc in Agriculture opens up a range of exciting opportunities for employment and further training.
+Your BSc in Agriculture with integrated year in industry opens up a range of exciting opportunities for employment and further training.
 You will be a strong candidate for work as an agricultural consultant, farm manager, agronomist and animal nutritionist, and a wide range of roles in the ancillary industries and with government and local authorities.
 Throughout your training you will develop a wealth of skills that can be easily transferred into almost any graduate or professional employment situation.